Home Wireless Earbuds Beoplay Ex Vs. Jbl Reflect Aero

 See price on Amazon See price on Amazon

-IP ratings refer to the level of protection given by a casing, against solids and liquids.
-In the format of IPXX, 'X' represents a number The first value of the IP rating refers to protection against solids say dust, followed by the one that refers to resistance against liquids (sweat).
+IP ratings refer to the rating of protection offered by a casing, against dust and liquids.
+The letters 'IP' are followed by two values The first value of the IP rating represents protection against solids such as dust, while the second refers to protection against liquids (water).

-Scoring IP57, the Beoplay EX's rating for solids indicates that ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety, and of liquids that they are protected against temporary immersion in water under set conditions, say 1 metre for 30 minutes.
-Compared to the Beoplay EX, JBL Reflect Aero have a rating of IP68 meaning that Beoplay EX has a lower dust resistance than JBL Reflect Aero and that of liquids is that, Beoplay EX has a lower liquid rating than JBL Reflect Aero Beoplay EX have a weight of 12g .
-We consider a lower weight better for the reason that lighter devices are more comfortable to carry.
+Having a value of IP57, the Beoplay EX's rating for solids indicates that ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety, and the second value of 7 means that they are protected against temporary immersion in water under set conditions, say 1 metre for 30 minutes.
+Compared to the Beoplay EX, JBL Reflect Aero have a rating of IP68 meaning that JBL Reflect Aero has a higher dust resistance than Beoplay EX and that of liquids is that, JBL Reflect Aero has a higher liquid rating than Beoplay EX Beoplay EX have a weight of 12g .
+We consider a lower weight best for the reason that lighter devices are more comfortable to transport.

-JBL Reflect Aero, at 13g are heavier than the Beoplay EX by of 1g True wireless devices have no wires connecting any part of the device together, Beoplay EX are true wireless for this case since they don't have cables.
-This is an important difference as some wireless earbuds have wires linking the 2 earbuds .
-JBL Reflect Aero also is true wireless because it has no wires linking the pair of earbuds together.
-Beoplay EX are resistant to sweat JBL Reflect Aero's resistance to sweat makes both devices good for use while doing sports such as long-distance running, marathons, training in workout bodysuits, etc Beoplay EX have stereo speakers, devices with stereo speakers deliver sound from independent channels on both left and right sides, this creates a richer sound and a better listening experience.
+The JBL Reflect Aero, at 13g are heavier than the Beoplay EX with a difference of 1g For a device to be true wireless it should have no wires linking any part of the device together, Beoplay EX are true wireless for this matter since they have no wires.
+This is a major distinction since wireless earbuds have cables linking the 2 earbuds .
+JBL Reflect Aero also is true wireless since it has no cables connecting the two earbuds together.
+Beoplay EX are resistant to sweat JBL Reflect Aero's resistance to sweat makes both devices good for use while doing sports such as long-distance running, marathons, training in workout bodysuits, etc Beoplay EX have stereo speakers, what this means is that Beoplay EX's speakers deliver sound from separate channels on both left and right sides, this creates a richer sound and a better listening experience.

-Both JBL Reflect Aero and Beoplay EX have stereo speakers Active noise cancellation uses advanced kind of tech to reduce ambient sounds.
-ANC works when, it listens to the sound pattern of incoming noise and after inverts the soundwaves to counter it.
-Simply put, it's like taking +1 (noise) then adding -1 (inverted noise) giving 0 thus "diluting" the noise.
+Both JBL Reflect Aero and Beoplay EX have stereo speakers ANC utilises advanced kind of tech to reduce ambient sounds.
+ANC works when, it studies the sound pattern outside and inside the earbud and then generates a mirror signal to counter it.
+Simply put, it's like taking +1 (sound from your surrounding) and adding -1 (inverted noise) giving zero therefore "diluting" the noise.

-Beoplay EX have Active Noise Cancellation enabling you to listen at lower levels of volume, good for your ears since you don't have to crank up the device volume to outcompete background sounds.
-JBL Reflect Aero too have ANC which makes both earbuds ideal for plane rides and morning travels.
-The Beoplay EX and JBL Reflect Aero operate with different noise cancellation types, pick the noise cancellation type that suits your commute or that suites your relaxation time.
+The Beoplay EX have Active Noise Cancellation allowing you to listen at lower volume levels, good for your ears as you don't have to crank up the device volume to overcome background sounds.
+The JBL Reflect Aero too have Active Noise Cancellation which makes both devices ideal for plane rides and rush hour commutes.
+The Beoplay EX and JBL Reflect Aero operate with different noise cancellation modes, pick the noise cancellation type that you prefer for travel or that suites your relaxation time.

-The Beoplay EX stay well in place, creating an acoustic covering that tones down your environment sounds and also prevents the device sound from leaking out .
-Both JBL Reflect Aero, and Beoplay EX have passive noise reduction this means that they tone down ambient noise instead of actively using technology to cancel it out.
-The Beoplay EX have a unit size of 9.2mm in diameter, bigger drivers are more powerful, therefor producing better bass.
-The driver unit is the component that produces sound in the earbuds, the unit size determines the loudness of the device.
+The Beoplay EX sit well in place, creating a sound covering that reduces your environment noise and also prevents the earbuds voice audio from leaking out .
+Both of these devices have passive noise reduction this implies that they tone down ambient noise instead of actively using ANC to cancel it out.
+The Beoplay EX have a unit size of 9.2mm in diameter, the bigger the unit the more powerful, and can produce better bass.
+The driver unit is the component that makes sound in the device, its size dictates the loudness of the earbuds.

 JBL Reflect Aero driver unit is 6.8mm in diameter, which means that they have a smaller driver unit than that of Beoplay EX by 2.4mm , many people have a misconception that driver units of a bigger size automatically produce better sound quality.

-However, large drivers usually have difficulty producing high frequencies so yes, larger drivers are capable of generating louder sound, but this does not mean that they produce better quality sound.
-Beoplay EX's lowest frequency is at 20Hz, low-frequency response measures if and how well a particular audio component generates low frequencies that can be heard, and if it makes any changes to the signal while at it.
+However, large drivers usually have difficulty producing high frequencies so yes, larger drivers can generate louder sound, but this does not indicate that they produce better quality sound.
+Beoplay EX's lowest frequency is at 20Hz, low-frequency response inidcates how well an audio device produces low frequencies that can be heard, and if it alters the signal while at it.

-JBL Reflect Aero's lowest frequency is at 20Hz, this means that both devices make sound with equal bass The Beoplay EX's highest frequency is at 20,000Hz, high-frequency response indicates how well an audio device generates high recognizable frequencies and if it makes any adjustments to the signal while at it.
-JBL Reflect Aero's highest frequency is at 20,000Hz, this means that both devices can generate equal treble Beoplay EX's battery life is 8 hours, these last longer than 5 hours of listening which is considered average before recharge.
-A device's battery life is usually given by the manufacturer, and with longer battery life, you get to use it for longer and requires fewer chargings.
+JBL Reflect Aero's lowest frequency is at 20Hz, this means that both devices can produce equal bass The Beoplay EX's highest frequency is at 20,000Hz, high-frequency response measures if and how well a particular audio device makes high audible frequencies and if it changes to the signal while at it.
+JBL Reflect Aero's highest frequency is at 20,000Hz, this means that both devices can generate equal treble The Beoplay EX's battery life is 8 hours, these last longer than 5 hours of listening which is considered average for a single charge.
+A device's battery life is usually given by the manufacturer, and with longer battery life, you get to use it for longer and have to charge the device less often.

 JBL Reflect Aero's battery life is equal to that of the Beoplay EX .
-Every time you recharge your earbuds, they get a little less listening time.
-The effect is barely noticeable at first, but over a few years, your wireless earbuds will have shorter listening time.
-The battery life of the charging case is given by the manufacturer, and Beoplay EX's case is said to have a charge of 20 hours.
+Each time you recharge your device, they get a little less listening time.
+The effect is not noticeable at first, but over time, your wireless earbuds will have shorter listening time.
+The battery life of the charging case is given by the vendor, and Beoplay EX's case has a full charge of 20 hours.

-A charging case with more battery hours enables you to recharge your earbuds on the go several times before having to recharge the case itself.
+A charging case with a longer battery life enables you to recharge your earbuds on the go multiple times before recharging the case itself.
 JBL Reflect Aero's charging case has a battery life of 16 hours, less than that of Beoplay EX by 4 hours It requires 1.5 hours to fully charge the Beoplay EX's battery.
-It is recommended to charge fully the battery before using the earbuds for the first time.
+It is recommended to fully charge the battery before using the earbuds when they have been unused for long periods.

-JBL Reflect Aero takes 1.5 hours to fully charge the battery, equal to that of the Beoplay EX Beoplay EX, the device supports wireless charging.
-To charge the device, you just place down on a compatible charging pad.
-The Beoplay EX have a battery level indicator, an indicator alerts you when the device has a low battery.
+JBL Reflect Aero takes 1.5 hours to fully charge the battery, equal to that of the Beoplay EX The Beoplay EX, the device supports wireless charging.
+To charge the earbuds, you just put down on a supported charging pad.
+Beoplay EX have a battery level indicator, an indicator notifies you when the earbuds has a low battery.

-The battery indicator lights show the charging state of your device and charging case.
-JBL Reflect Aero too have a battery level indicator, these enable you to determine the charging state of your earbuds, whether fully charged, or the battery is running low.
-Beoplay EX use USB TYPE-C, a standard connector for transmitting both data and power in a single cable.
+The battery indicator lights display the charging state of your device and case.
+JBL Reflect Aero too have a battery level indicator, these allow you to determine the charging state of your device, whether fully charged, or having a low battery.
+Beoplay EX have USB TYPE-C, a standard connector for transmitting both data and power through a single cable.

-JBL Reflect Aero too use USB TYPE-C. This USB-C plug comes along with most current electronics.
-Beoplay EX have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.
+JBL Reflect Aero too use USB TYPE-C. This USB-C plug comes along with most current laptops, phones, and tablets.
+Beoplay EX have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.

 JBL Reflect Aero has a Bluetooth version of 5.2, equal to that of the Beoplay EX .
 Newer versions provide faster data transfers.
-Beoplay EX have a 10meters distance connecting via Bluetooth.
-JBL Reflect Aero have a maximum range of 10meters, equal to that of the Beoplay EX Beoplay EX support AAC, a codec used for Bluetooth audio.
+The Beoplay EX have a 10meters distance to connect via Bluetooth.
+JBL Reflect Aero have a maximum range of 10meters, equal to that of the Beoplay EX Beoplay EX support AAC, a codec that is used for Bluetooth audio.

 It supports 24-bit audio at 250kbps.
 Since it uses psychoacoustic modeling, it provides better results than other codecs at the same bit rate.

-The JBL Reflect Aero microphones are 6, equal to that of the Beoplay EX .
-More microphones result in better sound quality and enable the earbuds to filter out background sounds.
-Beoplay EX use a noise-canceling type of microphone, these microphones are made to filter out background sounds from the earbuds' sound.
-The JBL Reflect Aero too use a noise-canceling microphone.
+JBL Reflect Aero microphones are 6, equal to that of the Beoplay EX .
+More microphones result in better sound quality and help the earbuds to filter out noise.
+Beoplay EX have a noise-canceling microphone, these microphones are made to reduce noise from the earbuds' sound.
+The JBL Reflect Aero too have a noise-canceling type of microphone.

-Especially useful in noisy areas.
-Beoplay EX support ambient sound mode, which uses microphones to channel ambient noises so that they can still be heard even when wearing the earbuds The JBL Reflect Aero support ambient sound mode as well, it’s useful when you want to listen to music but also be aware of what’s happening around you, for example when you’re having a jog but still want to hear traffic.
+Especially useful in noisy environments.
+The Beoplay EX support ambient sound mode, which uses microphones to channel ambient noises so that they can still be heard even when wearing them The JBL Reflect Aero support ambient sound mode as well, helpful when you want to listen to music while being aware of your surrounding, say you’re having a run but would still want to be able to hear traffic.
 Beoplay EX support fast charging.

-Most often, technologies like Qualcomm’s Quick Charge, are used to reduce the time it takes to charge a device.
-The JBL Reflect Aero too support fast charging.
-It's very similar to regular charging, only that the battery fills up much faster.
+Usually, technologies like MediaTek’s Pump Express, are used to reduce the time it takes to fully charge a device.
+JBL Reflect Aero too support fast charging.
+This kind is similar to regular charging, only that the battery is filling up much faster.

-For example, with Quick Charge 3.0, the battery is charged to 50% in just 30 minutes.
-Beoplay EX support multipoint of 2 connections, the multipoint feature allows you connect to more than one Bluetooth device and switch between them.
-Say, you can switch calls from one device to another without having to manually disconnect and reconnect.
+Say, with Quick Charge 3.0, the battery is charged to 50% in just thirty minutes.
+Beoplay EX have a multipoint of 2 connections, the multipoint feature allows you connect to more than one Bluetooth device and switch between them.
+For example, you can seemlessly switch calls from one device to another without manually disconnect and reconnect.

-Beoplay EX have a mute function, they support the feature to mute/unmute a conversation directly from the device.
-The JBL Reflect Aero also have this function.
-The mute function means that you are in position turn off the device's microphone, but you can still hear the other party talk.
+The Beoplay EX have a mute function, they support the option to mute/unmute a conversation directly from the earbuds.
+The JBL Reflect Aero too support the mute function.
+The mute function means that you unilaterally turn off the earbuds' microphone, but still hear the other party talk.

-The Beoplay EX, so you can access the volume control, pause, play, mute, etc whichever functions are supported on the earbuds.
-The JBL Reflect Aero too have a control panel on them.
-The Beoplay EX have a warranty period of 3 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use that has followed instruction manuals.
+With the Beoplay EX, so you can easily access the volume control, pause, play, mute, etc whichever functions are supported on the device.
+JBL Reflect Aero also have a control panel on them.
+Beoplay EX have a warranty period of 3 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use following instruction manuals.

-Beoplay EX support voice prompts.
-With voice prompts, you receive information via audio messages, like if there is a problem with the connection.
-The JBL Reflect Aero also have voice prompts .i.e the device notifies you when the battery is low, and it's time to recharge the device.
+The Beoplay EX support voice prompts.
+Automatically receive information via audio messages, like if there is an issue with the connection.
+JBL Reflect Aero also have voice prompts .i.e the device notifies you if the battery is low, and you need to recharge them.

-Beoplay EX come with a special pouch.
-Carrying earphones openly, or putting them in your bag without a casing may easily damage them.
-JBL Reflect Aero too have a travel bag included, which is useful for safe transportation.
+The Beoplay EX come with their own special case.
+Carrying earphones openly, or placing them in your pockets without a casing may easily damage them.
+JBL Reflect Aero also have a case included, which is useful for safe transportation.

 kinsta kinsta